Skip to content

 June 6, 2010

-Question: “Our church is in the early stages of developing a special needs focused ministry for children.
-As a church staff member I am nervous about the ministry failing.
-Should I be concerned about launching the ministry too soon?”
+QUESTION: Our church is in the early stages of developing a special needs ministry for children.
+As a staff leader, I am nervous.
+Should I be concerned about launching the ministry too soon?

-For more on the following related topics…
+For more information on related topics:

 Special Needs Ministry Checklist